puckfried/student-repo-checker/README.md

 # Student Github Repo Checker

 ### About
 This little hacky bash script asks takes a name of an classroom exercise and clones those student repos, that have already pushed changes.
 So you get a collection of the repos you wanne check in the current folder.
-In addition it returns a list in a .txt file of your students who:
+In addition it returns a list of your students who:
     a) did not started with the exercise (the repo was not build yet)
     b) did not push their changes
     c) pushed the changes
+as a .txt file...

 ### Preparation
 - Add the github account names of your students inside the `usersArr` and in line 45 add your classroom in the url